10 Country Singers with Deep Voices

 Singer with one of the most recognizable stage names, Conway Twitty (Harold Lloyd Jenkins was his true name) is still remembered and loved by country music fans, even though he passed away almost 30 years ago.

-He started his career in the late 50’s playing and recording pop and rock’n’roll music, but started playing country, which was always his true passion.
-He had several solo hits but is most remembered by his collaboration with Loretta Lynn, which lasted for several decades and marked the career of both of these singers.
+He started his career in the late 50s playing and recording pop and rock’n’roll music but started playing country, which was always his true passion.
+He had several solo hits but is most remembered for his collaboration with Loretta Lynn, which lasted for several decades and marked the career of both of these singers.

 10. Don Williams